Food can often travel thousands of kilometres before finding its way to your table. Here are a few tips to reduce “food mileage”:

 Some employers and organizations near you may also choose urban agriculture.

-Take advantage of the taste of summer and check out our next video!
+Take advantage of the taste of summer!